Federal loans to you or your parents can help finance your education at Susquehanna.

 - Your results will be sent to Susquehanna electronically.

 Note: If you previously borrowed under our Federal Stafford Loan process, you do not need to complete entrance counseling again.
-However, if you would like a refresher, please visit www.studentloans.gov and select "Complete Entrance Counseling."
+However, if you would like a refresher, all students can complete the above process for their Federal Direct Loans.

 Step 2: Complete your Master Promissory Note (MPN) online

 - Under the “Complete Aid Process” tab select “Complete Master Promissory Note”